IgniteUI/igniteui-docfx/en/components/general-changelog-dv.md

 *   Vertical orientation has been added via the toolbar's [`orientation`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolbarcomponent.html#orientation) property.
 By default the toolbar is horizontal, now the toolbar can be shown in vertical orientation where the tools will popup to the left/right respectfully.
 *   Custom SVG icons support was added via the toolbar's `renderImageFromText` method, further enhancing custom tool creation.

-## **17.0.0 (December 2023)**

-### igniteui-angular-grids (Toolbar - Beta)

-*   A new tool has been added, as a default tool, to save the chart to an image via the clipboard.
-*   Vertical orientation has been added via the toolbar's [`orientation`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolbarcomponent.html#orientation) property.
-By default the toolbar is horizontal, now the toolbar can be shown in vertical orientation where the tools will popup to the left/right respectfully.
-*   Custom SVG icons support was added via the toolbar's `renderImageFromText` method, further enhancing custom tool creation.

 ## **16.1.0 (June 2023)**

 ### New Components